saaspegasus/pegasus-docs/front-end/overview.md

 Vite is faster, more modern, and includes a number of features not supported by webpack, including:

-1. Hot Module Replacement (HMR)---a development feacture that lets code changes in your front end files automatically update without a full-page reload.
+1. Hot Module Replacement (HMR)---a development feature that lets code changes in your front end files automatically update without a full-page reload.
 2. Code splitting---a production feature that breaks your front end files into individual bundles that encapsulate code dependencies.
 This leads to less redundant JavaScript and faster page loads.